lsst-dm/dmtn-021/index.rst

 decorrelation in this case, we simply extract the matching kernel estimated for the center of the image, and compute the decorrelation kernel from that (`Figure 8 <#figure-8>`__).
-Moreover, we use the input image variances measured as constants over the entire image (variance planes, in this case).
-The resulting decorrelated image difference has a greater variance (33.3 vs. 23.7), resulting in a smaller number of detections at the same (5.5-:math:`\sigma`) detection threshold.
+Moreover, we use the input image variances measured as constants over the entire image (sigma-clipped mean of their variance planes, in this case).
+The resulting decorrelated image difference has a greater variance (33.3 vs.
+23.7), resulting in a smaller number of detections at the same (5.5-:math:`\sigma`) detection threshold.
 Finally, we show in `Figure 9 <#figure-9>`__ that the decorrelated image indeed has a lower neighboring-pixel covariance (1.37% off-diagonal variance, vs. 11.9% for the uncorrected diffim).

 |image4| |image5|